Doctors conducting surgery

 • Ease pain

-• Improve your strength and core stability
+• Enhance your strength and core stability

-• Improve your pelvis alignment, and
+• Align your pelvis better

-• Improve your movement pattern and function
+• Enhance your movement patterns and function

 Schedule a Consultation Today!

 Patients should choose to seek treatment for scoliosis pain at specialized centers that offer expertise in the diagnosis and treatment of this condition.
-Such centers like the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas offer a multidisciplinary approach to treatment, which involve a team of specialists, including orthopedic surgeons, physical therapists, and pain management specialists.
+Such centers like the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas offer a multidisciplinary approach to treatment, which involves a team of specialists, including orthopedic surgeons, physical therapists, and pain management specialists.

 Additionally, the Southwest Scoliosis and Spine Institute offers access to advanced diagnostic tools and treatment options, such as minimally invasive surgery and spinal fusion.
 Patients may also benefit from a personalized treatment plan that takes into account their unique needs and medical history.
 Ultimately, the decision to seek treatment at a particular medical institution will depend on various factors, but for those wanting to get the very best, we should be considered your first choice.